-Some species of anolis lizards along tropical streams in Central and South America dive underwater when threatened.
+In tropical streams in Central and South America, some species of Anolis lizards dive underwater when threatened.

 They can remain underwater by surrounding themselves with a pocket of air that allows them to rebreathe it for up to 18 minutes.